 The spirit of the Black Wall Street district lives on as Black-owned businesses once again bring vibrancy to downtown.

 In the early 20th century, Durham’s Parrish Street was a hub of Black business activity that gained national attention and visits from leaders W.E.B.
 Du Bois and Booker T. Washington.
 The four-block district, known as Black Wall Street, bordered the Hayti community, Durham’s main Black residential district.
 Sadly, Black Wall Street was destroyed when Highway 147 was routed through the area in the 1960s.
 In recent years, Black-owned companies have sprouted back and reclaimed downtown as a home for industry, shopping, dining and innovation.
-Here are four you’ll want to explore next time you’re in town,
+Here are a few you'll want to explore next time you’re in town,

 1 The Zen Succulent